-Alternative resolutions provide a path for addressing the situation at the most proximate level - as close to the source of concern - as possible.
+Alternative resolution processes, including but not limited to mediated and/or facilitated conversations between parties, administrator led conversations with parties relating to the allegations of harm, and/or administrative conversations with a party to explore pathways for a party to address allegations of harm with another party on their own may provide a path for informally addressing the situation at the most proximate level - as close to the source of concern - as possible.
 In cases involving claims of harm done to others, depending on the circumstances, an alternative resolution may be considered.
-Factors relevant to the decision may include: the degree of severity of the reported behavior; whether the key facts are in dispute; an assessment of intent and impact; whether the information gathered thus far suggests that there is no policy violation; and, other key considerations.
+Factors relevant to the decision may include: the degree of severity of the reported behavior; whether the key facts are in dispute; an assessment of intent and impact; whether the information gathered thus far suggests that there is no policy violation; and other key considerations.